 - The two cabs scheduled for 9.30 pm and 10.00 pm are dedicated to female employees.

-- For every time slot, booking had to be disabled once all the seats were occupied.
+- For every time slot, the booking had to be disabled once all the seats were occupied.

 - Booking four days in advance should be possible, but never for an elapsed time slot.

-- Booking for a time slot should be disabled 10 minutes prior to the commencement of the trip.
+- Booking for a time slot should be disabled 10 minutes before the commencement of the trip.